hhaootian/hhaootian/README.md

 ## About me

-I'm a 4th year Ph.D. student majoring in Computational Chemistry at Southern Methodist University.
+I'm a final year Ph.D. student majoring in Computational Chemistry at Southern Methodist University.
 I'm also pursuing a MS in Computer Science at Georgia Tech.

 I mainly focus on the study of protein conformations through artificial intelligence.